-There is disparity between what is stated in the Bylaws and what the MPSC actually does when considering the transplant training program of key personnel applicants who apply through one of the Bylaws' training pathways.
-Key personnel training pathways in the Bylaws for kidney and liver transplant programs require that the training occurred at a fellowship program approved by the MPSC, and that the MPSC will review training programs "every five years or any time the program director changes."
-Although the MPSC does review where a key personnel applicant gained their fellowship experience when applying through one of the training pathways, the MPSC does not formally approve or regularly review transplant training programs, nor has it done so historically.
+There is disparity between the Bylaws and what the MPSC actually does when considering the transplant training program of key personnel applicants who apply through one of the Bylaws training pathways.
+Key personnel training pathways in the Bylaws for kidney and liver transplant programs require that the training occurred at a fellowship program approved by the MPSC, and that the MPSC will review training programs every five years or any time the program director changes.
+Although the MPSC does review where a key personnel applicant gained their fellowship experience when applying through one of the training pathways, the MPSC does not formally approve or regularly review transplant training programs.